signupsoftware/exflowwebd365o/README.md

 ```

-The script downloads the latest ExFlow web release and installs all required Azure components into an Azure Resource Group.
-During installation, the web app is registered to communicate with the Microsoft Dynamics 365 for Finance and Operations API (web services). **Note that to apply product updates you just run the script again.**
+The script installs all required Azure components into an Azure Resource Group.
+During installation, the web app is registered to communicate with the Microsoft Dynamics 365 for Finance and Operations API (web services). **Note that to apply product updates you just need to restart the app service when running V3**

 ## Az Module
 To successfully run the script you will need an updated PowerShell version.
 The script also depends on the Azure module,